codeblech/codeblech.github.io/content/obsidian-sync.md

    - Has a lot of features and a good UI.
    - Has poor mobile performance due to the use of [isomorphic-git](https://isomorphic-git.org/).

-Admittedly mostly as a fun exercise, I decided to roll my own sync layer.
+Mostly as a fun exercise, I decided to roll my own sync layer.
-After some tinkering, I've successfully setup sync for my Obsidian notes between my android phone and my Linux machine.
+After some tinkering, I've successfully set up sync for my Obsidian notes between my android phone and my Linux machine.
 The steps are exactly the same even if you use Windows, MacOS or any other OS.
 You just need **git** installed.

 ## Installation
 1. Install **Termux** from [GitHub](https://github.com/termux/termux-app) or [F-Droid](https://f-droid.org/packages/com.termux).
 You can also download it from Play Store (yuck).